The Thesis Process

 The research advisor is responsible for placing you with a thesis director.
 You are not permitted to approach faculty about directing your thesis without an approved research thesis proposal and permission from your research advisor.
 Failure to follow this guideline could result in disciplinary action.

 Thesis research is a nine-month, eight-credit project, which requires a two-step registration.
 Some students may progress through the Master’s Thesis Part One step at a faster rate than others depending upon the readiness of the thesis proposal and thesis director availability.
-But all students are required to register for both steps to obtain the full eight credits for the thesis.
+Ordinarily all students are required to register for both steps to obtain the full eight credits for the thesis.
+Occasionally candidates may have a 100% complete proposal and an assigned thesis director upon completion of Crafting the Thesis Proposal.
+If so, they can register for an eight-credit version of the Master's Thesis in one registration step.

 4. Register for Master’s Thesis Part Two